ryman1/keeweb-wiki/Electron-alternatives.md

 ### Qt

 KeePassXC with the same demo database open.
 They have a minimalistic user interface without animations, transitions, transparency, rich icons, and other resource-consuming elements of graphic design that we have in KeeWeb.
-A rough approximation is that implementing them with QT would require extra 20 MB.
+A rough approximation is that implementing them with Qt would require extra 20 MB.

 <img width="834" alt="KeePassXC" src="https://user-images.githubusercontent.com/633557/94986320-35a4f580-055e-11eb-91d1-c052bebd76ac.png">